 the core team to pull a bugfix based on the

 To ease the core team work, always include the modified components in your pull request message, like in:

 [Yaml] fixed something [Form] [Validator] [FrameworkBundle] added something

-The pull request description must include the following checklist at the top to ensure that contributions may be reviewed without needless feedback loops and that your contributions can be included into Symfony2 as quickly as possible:
+The default pull request description contains a table which you must fill in with the appropriate answers.
+This ensures that contributions may be reviewed without needless feedback loops and that your contributions can be included into Symfony as quickly as possible.

 Some answers to the questions trigger some more requirements:

 - If you answer yes to "Bug fix?", check if the bug is already listed in the Symfony issues and reference it/them in "Fixed tickets";

 - If you answer yes to "New feature?", you must submit a pull request to the documentation and reference it under the "Doc PR" section;

 - If you answer yes to "BC breaks?", the patch must contain updates to the

 - If you answer yes to "Deprecations?", the patch must contain updates to the